Roibal/ventilation-control/README.md

 TODO
 ====

-* implement RasperyPi actor in building.py
-* implement DHT22 sensor in building.py
+* fix sensor connection in room constructor (am2302 blocks for room list in report)
-* implement control.py